progit/progit/de/04-git-server/01-chapter4.markdown

 <!--The downside of serving your repository over HTTP is that it’s relatively inefficient for the client.
 It generally takes a lot longer to clone or fetch from the repository, and you often have a lot more network overhead and transfer volume over HTTP than with any of the other network protocols.
 Because it’s not as intelligent about transferring only the data you need — there is no dynamic work on the part of the server in these transactions — the HTTP protocol is often referred to as a _dumb_ protocol.
 For more information about the differences in efficiency between the HTTP protocol and the other protocols, see Chapter 9.-->

-Die Unterseite vom Servieren von deinem Repository über HTTP ist, dass es recht ineffizient für den Client ist.
-Es braucht im Allgemeinen länger zu clonen oder Daten vom Repository zu holen und du hast oft wesentlich mehr Netzwerk-Overhead und Transfer-Volumen als mit jedem anderen Netzwerk Protokoll.
+Die Unterseite vom Servieren von Deinem Repository über HTTP ist, dass es recht ineffizient für den Client ist.
+Es braucht im Allgemeinen länger zu clonen oder Daten vom Repository zu holen und Du hast oft wesentlich mehr Netzwerk-Overhead und Transfer-Volumen als mit jedem anderen Netzwerk Protokoll.
 Weil es nicht so intelligent beim Daten-Transfer ist, um nur die benötigten Daten zu übertragen – es gibt keine dynamische Arbeit auf dem Server bei diesen Aktionen – das HTTP Protokoll wird oft als _dummes_ Protokoll bezeichnet.
 Für mehr Informationen über die Unterschiede bei der Effizienz zwischen dem HTTP Protokoll und den anderen Protokollen: siehe Kapitel 9.

 <!--## Getting Git on a Server ##-->
 ## Git auf einen Server bekommen ##